Sad7Dayz/NodeJs/README.md

 ## Allowlist (IP Whitelisting)
 - Why?
 Restrict API access to only trusted IP addresses.
 - How?
 Middleware to allow only specific IPs.

+## Swagger API Documentation
+- Why?
+Automatically generate API documentation for better usability.
+- How?
+Use swagger-jsdoc and swagger-ui-express to set up Swagger in Express.